cunarist/class-transform/README.md

 ### instanceToInstance

-This method transforms your class object into a new instance of the class object.
+Transforms your class object into a new instance of the class object.
 This may be treated as deep clone of your objects.

 ```typescript